majagondro/b173c/README.md

 # b173c

-b173c is a Minecraft client which aims to be fully compatible with Minecraft Beta 1.7.3 servers, file formats etc. Features very high customizability along with advanced scripting capabilities.
+b173c is a Minecraft client which aims to be fully compatible with Minecraft Beta 1.7.3 servers, file formats etc. with plans to feature very high customizability and advanced scripting capabilities.

 ## Requirements